bakgaard/Stories/AdrexTheEngineer/Chapter1.md

 A raised voice from his master called from the store:

-"Adrex - could you come for a moment?"
+"Adrex - could yeh' come for a moment?"

-*Ah, just in time* he thought to himself.
+*Ah, just in time*, he thought to himself.
 She would be so proud of him when she'd see the new mechanism he implemented.

 "Yup - coming", he replied.